batcity/low-level-design-lab/design-a-parking-lot/01_problem_statement_and_requirements.md

 # Design a Parking Lot System

 ## Description
-Design a parking lot management system that allows cars (and optionally other vehicles like bikes and trucks) to park, leave, and pay for parking.
+Design a parking lot management system that allows vehicles to park, leave, and pay for parking.
 The system should track parking spot availability and calculate fees based on parking duration.

 ## Functional Requirements

 ### Vehicle Parking
-- Park a vehicle in an available spot.
+- Park a vehicle in an available spot assigned by the system.
 - Remove a vehicle from the lot when it leaves.

 ### Availability Tracking